Issuer Overview

 Issuer Role in APIS

-Issuers establish cryptographic identity for delegates by minting Agent Passports and exposing verification infrastructure (discovery, JWKS, status endpoints).
+Realm Issuers establish cryptographic identity for delegates by minting Agent Passport™ credentials, issuing or referencing Machine Passports, and exposing verification infrastructure (discovery, JWKS, status endpoints, and revocation state).

 Baseline Issuer Responsibilities